 Hover over the image for more information. (may not work on smaller mobile devices)

 'Cire perdue' translated means 'lost wax casting'.
 This process involves melting glass frit to join the particles in a somewhat seamless way.
 The transparency depends on the glass composition and how long the glass is kept at different temperatures.

 'Pate de Verre' translated means 'paste of glass'.
 This process involves mixing glass powders and frits with a binder and pressing the paste into the mold with tools.
 The transparency depends on the size and color composition of the frits.
 The glass is typically held at fuse temperatures for a very short time to create a sugary effect.

-- 'Hot Cast Glass'.
+'Hot Cast Glass'.
 This process involves pouring hot glass into a mold from a ladle or crucible.
-Prior to the pouring, the glass is held at high temperature in a kiln or furnace for a long period to eliminate air bubbles which then yields the same high transparency as blown glass.
+Prior to the pouring, the glass is held at high temperature in a furnace to eliminate air bubbles which then yields the same high transparency as blown glass.